 The current designation is an Open Space designation of CFR (Conservation Floodway Recreation), and is intended for the use of...
 “Open Space.”
 In all the other communities in the flood zone, with the exception of most of the parcels in Myers Flat and one parcel in Stafford, you will not find the “living area” designated CFR.

 Myers Flat also seems very unfairly designated whereas the only parcels that are not zoned CFR in the flood plain are those which the owner requested it before the change took effect 12+ years ago.
 CFR generally applies (and is defined to apply) to open space areas such as the river bar, where there is no human occupancy.

 What that means for residents is a lot of additional requirements (and money) if their house is burned down or destroyed by a flood.
 They would need to apply for a Conditional Use Permit (CUP).
 It could be thousands of dollars, months of additional county approval time, neighborhood approval (you can’t rebuild unless your neighbors approve, better hope you are friends with everyone in your neighborhood), and at the end of the numerous hoops you have to jump through you will probably be denied the ability to rebuild (and don’t expect any of the application money back).
-By definition, it would not be legal to allow building within an Open Space designation, so it is hard to see the request to build or rebuild approved.

 The biggest impact the change would have is on existing dwellings.
 By changing the designation back to principally allow residential uses, the existing structures could rebuild in the case of a flood or fire without the costly, time-consuming and questionable CUP process.